RainInApril/shell/io_redirections_and_filters/README.md

 grep ^[[:alpha:]] /etc/ssh/sshd_config script display all lines of the file /etc/ssh/sshd_config starting with a letter.
-Include capital letters as well. tr 'A' 'Z' | tr 'c' 'e' script replace all characters A and c from input to Z and e respectively. tr -d c C script removes all letters c and C from input.
+Include capital letters as well. tr 'A' 'Z' | tr 'c' 'e' script replace all characters A and c from input to Z and e respectively. tr -d c | tr -d C script removes all letters c and C from input.